 When a baby boy is developing inside his mother’s womb his testicles normally move from their original position in the abdomen into the scrotum during the eighth month of pregnancy.

-Undescended testes (known medically as cryptorchidism) occur when one or both of the testicles do not reach the scrotum and remain inside the abdomen or groin (inguinal canal).
-In New Zealand the condition occurs in approximately 4% of newborn boys and occurs more commonly in premature babies.
-The exact cause of the condition is unknown.
+Undescended testes (known medically as cryptorchidism) occur when one or both testicles do not reach the scrotum and remain inside the boy’s abdomen or groin (inguinal canal).
+In New Zealand, the condition may occur in up to 4% of new-born boys and occurs more commonly in premature babies.

-Testes need to be in an environment that is a few degrees cooler than the rest of the body.
+Undescended testes are not painful and do not pose an immediate risk to health.
+However, testes need to be in an environment that is a few degrees cooler than the rest of the body.
 If a testicle does not descend into the scrotum, the warmer environment inside the abdomen or groin can cause it to develop abnormally.
 The testicle may fail to grow (atrophy), sperm production may be affected (possibly contributing to a reduction in fertility), and there is an increased risk of testicular cancer in later life.

-After the operation the child will be given medication (such as paracetamol) for pain relief.
+RecoveryAfter the operation, the child will be given medication (such as paracetamol) for pain relief.
 The child will recover in the ward and most children are able to go home once they are eating and drinking.
 The doctor will recommend recovery and activity guidelines for the child and will advise how to care for the child’s wounds.
 Many children will be playing and active the day after the operation.

 ReferencesMayo Clinic (2019).
 Undescended testicle (Web Page).
 Rochester, MN: Mayo Foundation for Medical Education and Research. https://www.mayoclinic.org/diseases-conditions/undescended-testicle/symptoms-causes/syc-20351995 [Accessed: 21/11/20]